Masahiro Ono

 Innovations and Tools:

-- Developer of Tocky (とき)
+- Creator and Developer of Tocky (とき)

 - Application of Canonical Correspondence Analysis in Genomic Analysis